14 Best Beaches near Mystic, CT

 A popular spot for a Connecticut weekend getaway, Mystic's pretty local beaches attract visitors craving that vacay feeling of sand between their toes while also offering up the fun amenities found in this adorable seaside town.

 While technically only one beach lies within Mystic, visitors enjoy other sandy strands located only a few miles away.
-Whether you're looking for a family-friendly strand boasting amusement park rides or a secluded spot to fish, you'll find a beach to love on our list of the best beaches in Mystic.
+Whether you're looking for a family-friendly beach boasting amusement park rides or a secluded spot to fish, you'll find a beach to love on our list of the best beaches in Mystic.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.